YuranyUlchur/holbertonschool-shell/README.md

-A README.md , containing a description of the repository
+a repository with script the shell